 First, let's make sure you're looking at the right expiration date.
-It's normally shown on your Form I-94 Arrival/Departure Record you were given upon entry to the United States.
-If you entered as a student, the I-94 may say “D/S,” for “duration of status,” meaning you can stay until you’ve finished your studies.
+It's normally shown not on the visa itself, but on the Form I-94 Arrival/Departure Record that was created for you when you entered the United States.

-The expiration date on your original visa – that is, the document with which you entered the United States – does not indicate how long you can stay in the United States.
+The expiration date on your original visa, which is the document with which you entered the United States, does not indicate how long you can stay in the United States.
 It shows only how long you can use that visa for U.S. entry.
 Again, it's the date on your I-94 that you should be looking at.

-Despite the general rule that people whose authorized stays have expired cannot use the adjustment of status procedure to get their green card, the following types of people may be able to stay in the United States and adjust status:
+Despite the general rule that people whose authorized stays in the U.S. have expired cannot use the adjustment of status procedure to get a green card, there are a few categories of people who might be able to stay in the United States and do just that:

-Figuring out whether you fit into one of these exceptions can be difficult, and depend on more details in your personal situation than we can describe at length here.
-If you have any questions about the matter, you'd be wise to consult an experienced immigration attorney.
+Figuring out whether you fit into one of these exceptions can be difficult, and will depend on more details in your personal situation than we can describe at length here.
+If you have any questions, you'd be wise to consult an experienced immigration attorney.

-If you are in the United States beyond to your authorized stay, and haven't yet submitted your adjustment of status application, and you decide to stay in the United States, you will be taking a huge risk.
+If you are in the United States beyond your authorized stay, and haven't yet submitted your adjustment of status application to U.S. Citizenship and Immigration Services (USCIS), and you decide to stay in the United States regardless, you will be taking a huge risk.

-Once you have submitted your application to adjust status, you will receive a work permit and can legally remain in the United States until a decision is made on your green card application.
-At that point, it probably won't matter if your visa expires while you wait.
-(The wait could be several months long.)
+Once you have submitted your AOS application, you will receive a work permit (assuming you included a Form I-765 along with the main form, the I-485) and can legally remain in the United States until a decision is made regarding your green card.
+At that point, it probably won't matter if your originally permitted stay expires while you wait.
+(The wait for USCIS to move forward, including scheduling you for biometrics and likely an AOS interview, can be several months long.)

-Nevertheless, just in case your adjustment of status application is denied, maintaining your underlying visa can be a safe bet.
-But it’s only possible in visa categories that allow "dual intent," meaning that it won't matter that you're promising to stay in the U.S. temporarily while simultaneously trying to find a way to stay permanently.
+Nevertheless, just in case USCIS denies your adjustment of status application, maintaining your previous immigration status can be a safe bet.
+But extending your status is possible only in visa categories that allow "dual intent," meaning that it won't matter that you're promising to stay in the U.S. temporarily while simultaneously trying to find a way to stay permanently.

-If you are in the United States with an expired visa but believe you are eligible for permanent residence, by all means contact an immigration attorney.
+If you are in the United States with an expired I-94 but believe you are eligible for permanent residence, by all means contact an immigration attorney.
 The attorney can examine the facts of your case and come up with an appropriate strategy.
-You may find after speaking with a lawyer that you will either need to leave the country and reapply for a new visa or simply apply for an extension of your current visa, both of which your lawyer can help you to do.
+You might find that you will either need to leave the United States and reapply for a new visa for U.S. entry, or can simply apply for an extension of your current stay in the U.S., both of which your lawyer can help you to do.